Narayanbhat166/demistify_async/slides.md

 ---
 # The rust async ecosystem

-`asynchronous Rust code does not run on its own, so you must choose a runtime to execute it`
+asynchronous Rust code does not run on its own, so you must choose a runtime to execute it
-- Tokio

 This keeps the code executor agnostic.